The Effects Your Medications Are Having on Your Sex Life And What to Do About It

 5. Chemotherapy

-These are just a few examples of the many medications that can impact sexual function.
-It’s important to note that not everyone who takes these medications will experience sexual side effects, and some people may experience side effects with one medication but not another.
+These are just a handful of the medications that affect sexual function.
+This doesn’t mean that every user of these medications will experience sexual side effects, and not everyone will experience side effects with one drug but not another.

 Mitigating the Effects of Medications on Sexual Function

-Medications can have a significant impact on a person’s sex life, causing a range of sexual side effects.
-If you’re experiencing sexual side effects from a medication, it’s important to talk to your healthcare provider about your concerns.
-They may be able to adjust your medication dose, switch you to a different medication, or recommend other treatment options.
-In the meantime, strategies such as open communication with your partner, staying physically active, and seeking support from a mental health professional may help mitigate the effects of medications on sexual function.
+Meds can have serious consequences for one’s sexual life, delivering a variety of sexual side-effects.
+If you’re experiencing sexual side effects from a medication, tell your doctor about your fears.
+You may be able to have them lower your dose, switch you to a new medication, or suggest other therapies.
+In the meantime, open communication with your partner, exercising and visiting a mental health professional could prevent drugs from disrupting sexual function.

 Was this helpful?